ccarteronline/webapp-gen/README.md

 ```sh
 $ node main
 ```
 A series of prompts will appear asking for the the app name, description, version number and author.
-Similar to running `npm init` to generate your own `package.json` file.
 Webapp-gen builds a `package.json` file and a `bower.json` file as pre configured package managers.

 ### Using the Generated App
 After a successful build, the web app resides in the `gen-apps` folder.
 If you have created more than one, there will be a folder for each.
 To use an app right away, navigate to its directory and install its dependencies.
 Then run the command to start the express app.